 The last few years have not been great on the landlord tax relief front, and this year has continued to squeeze some more, this time affecting landlords looking to cash in on their properties.

 From April 2020, The government will reform ‘lettings relief’ so that it only applies in circumstances where the owner of the property is in shared occupancy with the tenant.
-This is a relief where you owed the property as your primary residence and the let it out at some point.
+This is a relief where you may have owned a property as your primary residence and then have let it out at some point.

-When you sell your property, the ‘final period exemption’ will also be reduced from 18 months to 9 months.
+When you sell your property, the ‘final period exemption’ has been reduced from 18 months to 9 months.
 This is a very useful piece of tax law that allowed you to relieve the last 18 months of ownership against your taxable profits, now 9 months.
 For many circumstances this will increase the Capital Gains tax payable.
-There will be no changes to the 36 months final period exemption available to disabled people or those in a care home.
+No changes to the 36 months final period exemption available to disabled people or those in a care home.

 CGT Entrepreneurs’ Relief